 To make the ears, carefully cut long strips of carrots and shape them to make bunny ears.
 Make the ears wider at the top and more narrow at the bottom.

 Since I own several fondant cutters I used a tiny heart shaped cutter to punch out thin round pieces of carrot to make the bunny noses.
 After the noses were cut out, I placed the leftover carrot slices in a bowl of water.
 (I will explain how to use this later).
 If you do not have a heart-shaped fondant cutter you can always use a small circle of carrot instead.

 Next, I gently pushed the carrot strips into the top and towards the back of the “head” of the cheese and gently pushed the little heart noses into the center.

 I then took a toothpick and poked two holes where the eyes would be and placed mini chocolate chips, (pointed side downward), into each hole for the eyes.
-I also added two white chocolate chips on each side of the bottom of the nose to highlight the face; you can use a dot of white cake frosting to hold them in place.
+Two white chocolate chips on each side of the bottom of the nose help highlight the face.
+Feel free to use a dot of white cake frosting to hold them in place.

-Since I wanted to highlight one of the bunnies, I placed him on top of a Chocolate Crunch Rice Cake in the center of the plate and surrounded him with all of his little bunny friends 🙂
+Since I wanted to highlight one of the bunnies, I placed him on top of a Chocolate Crunch Rice Cake.
+Next, I surrounded him with all of his little bunny friends 🙂

-To ensure that my bunnies looked fresh, I assembled them just a few hours beforehand and stored them in my refrigerator.
-I also had my carrot and celery pieces ready beforehand, kept them in a small glass bowl covered with cold water.
-The cold water helped the carrots and celery stay crisp.
+To ensure that my Babybel Bunnies stayed fresh, I assembled them a few hours beforehand and stored them in my refrigerator.
+The carrot and celery pieces were also made beforehand and kept in a glass bowl covered with cold water.
+Hence, the cold water helped the carrots and celery stay nice and crisp.

 I hope that you enjoy these fun little critters!

 Don’t forget to Pin it!

-Have fun creating your very own BabyBel Bunnies!
+Have fun creating your very own adorable little bunnies!